ILSR-GIS-DATA/United-State-s-of-Broadband-Maps/README.md

 MapDetails: A more detailed description of the state broadband map(s) that are publicly available.
 When more than one map was available, we numbered the description.
 MapLink: The weblink to the primary state broadband map
 MapLink2: the weblink to the secondary state broadband map (where applicable).

+# US50_Fabric27APR2022.geojson
+This spatial file contains the same data as US_BroadbandMapsData.csv, but in a format that can be displayed using mapping software (i.e. QGIS, ArcGIS, etc...).The preview is interactive - click a state to view the associated data.